 Vehicle crashes are sometimes related to deficiencies in the safety and capacity characteristics of a transportation facility.
 To identify these deficiencies early, and therefore reduce the likelihood of crashes on the Triangle Expressway, NCTA monitors safety conditions on the facility through quarterly crash analyses.
-These analyses involve the use of the Traffic Engineering Accident Analysis System (TEAAS) to collect monthly crash data along the facility, separated into four (4) segments:
+These analyses involve the use of the Traffic Engineering Accident Analysis System (TEAAS) to collect monthly crash data along the facility, separated into five (5) segments:

 - Toll N.C.
 885, from I-40 to Toll N.C.
 540

 - Toll N.C.
 540, from I-40 to N.C.
 55

 - Toll N.C.
 540, from N.C.
 55 to U.S. 64

 - Toll N.C.
 540, from U.S. 64 to N.C.
 55 Bypass

+- Toll N.C.
+540, from N.C.
+55 Bypass to I-40 (newly opened Sept 2024)

 The data collected includes total crashes and the number of fatal and injury crashes reported along each segment.
-This data is analyzed over a rolling three-year period to determine the Total Crash Rate of each of the four segments selected, as well as for the entire facility.
+This data is analyzed over a rolling three-year period to determine the Total Crash Rate of each of the five segments selected, as well as for the entire facility.
 These crash rates can then be compared to the Critical Crash Rates.

 Total Crash Rates are a function of the length of roadway, average daily traffic, and number of reported crashes along a route during a specific time frame.
 These rates are expressed in crashes per 100 million vehicle miles traveled (MVMT).
-In the crash analysis conducted during the fourth quarter, the Total Crash Rates of the four segments selected and the entire facility were calculated based on the roadway segment length, the average annual daily traffic (AADT) and the number of crashes recorded from December 1, 2020, through November 30, 2023, for each segment.
+In the crash analysis conducted during the first quarter, the Total Crash Rates of the five segments selected and the entire facility were calculated based on the roadway segment length, the average annual daily traffic (AADT) and the number of crashes recorded from March 1 2022, through February 28, 2025, for each segment.
 The AADT used for this quarter analysis was calculated from Microwave Vehicle Detection (MVD) data collected in 2022.
 The Statewide Crash Rate (128.63 crashes per 100 MVMT) used for comparison purposes in this analysis was collected from the 2017-2021 NCDOT Statewide Total Crash Rates for urban interstate facilities, as the Triangle Expressway operates more like an interstate than a state route.